Joe Jacobs (American football)

 Joseph Alan Jacobs (born September 21, 1970) is an American former NFL, Canadian Football League and Arena Football League offensive lineman/defensive lineman for the Charlotte Rage, Albany Firebirds and San Jose SaberCats.
-Married to Amber on September 21, 2001.
-They have twin sons Zach and Ryan and reside in Georgetown Texas.

-High School Years
+Early life

 Jacobs attended Benicia High School in Benicia, California, and was an All-League and an All-America selection.

-College years
+College career

 Jacobs attended Utah State University, and was a letterman in football.
 In football, he was a two-time first-team All-Big West Conference selection and after his senior year, he participated in the East-West Shrine Game.
 Jacobs ranked 17th Top Pro Athletes Of All-Time.